- Accounts: Checking, savings, CDs, youth and student, brokerage and investing, tax-advantaged savings, retirement

 1. Many Products Aren’t Available to Nonmembers

-2. CD and Savings Rates Aren’t Competitive Relative to Other Online Banks
+2. CD and Savings Yields Aren’t Competitive With Other Online Banks

 3. Customer Service Is Cumbersome and Confusing

 USAA has live customer service professionals, but reaching them can be tricky.
-Though there’s a main number – (210) 531-USAA – with a touch-tone menu to direct you to the right department, the sheer number of departments makes this time-consuming.
-So USAA advises you to call your desired division (IRAs, mortgage, auto loans, and so on) directly.
+Though there’s a main number with a touch-tone menu to direct you to the right department, the sheer number of departments makes using it time-consuming.
+USAA advises you to call your desired division (such as IRAs, mortgage, or auto loans) directly.

 4. Website Is Dense and Difficult to Navigate

 USAA’s website is difficult to navigate, and its most important parts – including drop-down menus – are clogged with small text.
 This makes it difficult to use on a mobile device.
-Also, some of the site’s pages seem out of step with web browser navigation tools.
-For instance, when you click the back button from a sub-page, you may be taken all the way back to the home page, even if you hadn’t been there in some time.
+The design has become more responsive over time, but it’s still light-years behind the most mobile-friendly financial institutions out there.

 However, USAA isn’t for everyone, as only a handful of its products are available to nonmembers.
 And though the company has flirted with expanding eligibility requirements in the past, including a brief period when it welcomed employees of the FBI and other federal law enforcement agencies, it appears likely to prioritize its core constituency – the military – for the foreseeable future.